 This certificate of higher education has one stage comprising 120 credits.
 You’ll begin with a 60-credit introductory social sciences module and complete your certificate with a choice of one from three 60-credit modules.

 You'll start with a broad introduction to the social sciences.
-You can then choose to study social science in more detail, including some of the important theories and methods that help social scientists understand how individuals and society interact, or explore key issues in either criminology or psychology in greater depth.
+You can then study social science in more detail, including some of the important theories and methods that help social scientists understand how individuals and society interact.
+Alternatively, you can explore key issues in criminology or psychology.

 We recommend Investigating psychology 1 (DE100) if you're considering further studies in psychology as part of our diploma or degree in social sciences; Introduction to criminology (DD105) if you're considering further studies in criminology or sociology; and Investigating the social world (DD103) if you're considering further studies in sociology or any other routes through our social sciences qualifications.